charlesdlrsa/dev_log_tournees_infirmiers/README.md

 Makefile
 ========

-MAkefile allows you to run some usefull terminal command.
+Makefile allows you to run some usefull terminal command.

 For instance, you can quickly install all the dev_log project as a standart python library on your virtual environnement.
 To do so, right after cloning the project from GitHub, just run: